lchop/Cpp_guide/C++.md

 ### Stack_vs_Heap_Memory
 The stack and heap are two areas of memory we have in our ram.

 The performance difference is done during the allocation.
-Allocating on the stack is much faster, you just stack in a memory variables.
-Allocating on the heap is much more heavy, using new called malloc() that go throw the free list of memory, search for a block of memory of the size we need allocate it, reserved it (no one can use it after).
+Allocating on the stack is much faster, you just stack one above the other in memory.
+Allocating on the heap is much more heavy, using new called malloc() that go throw the free list of memory, search for a block of memory of the size we need allocate it, reserved it (no one can use it after), lot of cpu instructions.
+Delete also is very heavy in cpu instructions.